 The reincorporation is intended to be tax free under the Internal Revenue Code.
 Accordingly, you will recognize no gain or loss for federal income tax purposes as a result of the completion of the reincorporation.
-You will have a tax basis in the shares of capital stock of BioSante Delaware equal to your tax basis in your shares of capital stock of BioSante Wyoming.
-Provided that you have held your shares of capital stock of BioSante Wyoming as a capital asset, your holding period for the shares of capital stock of BioSante Delaware will include the holding period of the shares of capital stock of BioSante Delaware will include the holding period of the shares of capital stock of BioSante Wyoming.
+You will have a tax basis in your shares of capital stock of BioSante Delaware equal to your tax basis in your shares of capital stock of BioSante Wyoming.
+Provided that you have held your shares of capital stock of BioSante Wyoming as a capital asset, your holding period for your shares of capital stock of BioSante Delaware will include the holding period of the shares of capital stock of BioSante Wyoming.
 Neither we nor BioSante Delaware will recognize any gain or loss for federal income tax purposes as a result of the reincorporation, and BioSante Delaware will succeed, without adjustment, to our tax attributes.